pjaaa/studyas001/apache-shiro-tutorial-webapp-master/README.md

 apache-shiro-webapp-tutorial
 ============================

-A step-by-step tutorial showing how to secure a web app with Apache Shiro
+An example about how to secure a web app with Apache Shiro